mightyiam/mightyiam/README.md

 ## How much does it cost?

-Special rate of 50 EUR (or equivalent in your currency) per hour until my schedule fills up.
+30 EUR per hour.
 No added tax.

 ## How do you invoice?